According to The Texas Department of Transportation, one reportable crash occurred every 56 seconds in 2019.

 Injured In a Texas Car Accident?

 Car accidents are traumatizing.
 In some cases, they involve serious injury or sometimes even fatality.
 Don’t go through it alone.
-The attorneys at Sutliff & Stout are experienced in getting you the compensation you deserve.
+The car accident attorneys at Sutliff & Stout are experienced in getting you the compensation you deserve.